-- 6. When you are satisfied with the assignments, click Continue. - 7.
-Configure database settings: - a.
-Choose the database type: - Keep the default setting of Use Embedded Database to have Cloudera Manager create and configure required databases.
+- 6. When you are satisfied with the assignments, click Continue.

+- 7. Configure database settings:

+- a.
+Choose the database type:

+- Keep the default setting of Use Embedded Database to have Cloudera Manager create and configure required databases.
 Record the auto-generated passwords.

 Cluster Setup

 Configure and test database connections.
-If using custom ( $\underline{Installation\ Guide}\ \mathcal{C}$ . databases, create the databases first according to the Installing an d Configuring an Exte rnal Database section of the OUse Custom Databases ● Use Embedded Database When using the embedded database, passwords are auton natically generated.
-Please copy them down.
+If using n stallation Guide 과. ) Use Custom Databases) Use Embedded Database When using the embedded database, passwords are automatically generated.
+Please copy the m down.
 Hive 🗸 Skipped.
-Cloude ra Manager will create this database in a later step Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL 💠 hive hive t56iwbdk4F Reports Manager ✓ Successfu Currently assigned to run on tcdn2-1.ent.cloudera.com.
-Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL 💠 rman rman Y6S4IWvfNo Navigator Audit Server ✓ Successfu Currently assigned to run on tcdn2-1.ent.cloudera.com.
-Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL \$ nav nav QLR2B0qqO9 Navigator Metadata Server ✓ Successfu Currently assigned to run on tcdn2-1.ent.cloudera.com.
-Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL \$ navms navms imo07jxOen Oozie Server 🗸 Skipped.
-Cloude ra Manager will create this database in a later step Currently assigned to run on tcdn2-1.ent.cloudera.com.
-Database Host Name: Database Type: Database Name : Username: Password:
+Cloude ra Manager will create this database in a later st Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL 💠 hive hive t56iwbdk4F Reports Manager ✓ Success Currently assigned to run on tcdn2-1.ent.clouder a.com.
+Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL \$ rman rman Y6S4IWvfNo Navigator Audit Server ✓ Success Currently assigned to run on tcdn2-1.ent.clouder a.com.
+Database Host Name: Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL 🗳 nav nav QLR2B0qqO9 Navigator Metadata Server ✓ Success Currently assigned to run on tcdn2-1.ent.clouder Database Host Name: a.com.
+Database Type: Database Name : Username: Password: tcdn2-1.ent.cloudera.com:7432 PostgreSQL navms navms imo07jxOen Dozie Server 🗸 Skipped.
+Cloude ra Manager will create this database in a later st Currently assigned to run on tcdn2-1.ent.clouder a.com.
+Database Type: Database Name : Username: Password: Database Host Name:

 - Select Use Custom Databases to specify external database host, enter the database type, database name, username, and password for the database that you created when you set up the database. - If you are adding the Oozie service, you can change your Oozie configuration to control when data is purged in order to improve performance, cut down on database disk usage, improve upgrade performance, or to keep the history for a longer period of time.
-See Configuring Oozie Data Purge Settings Using Cloudera Manager on page 218. - b.
+See Configuring Oozie Data Purge Settings Using Cloudera Manager on page 243. - b.
 Click Test Connection to confirm that Cloudera Manager can communicate with the database using the information you have supplied.
 If the test succeeds in all cases, click Continue; otherwise, check and correct the information you have provided for the database and then try the test again.
 (For some servers, if you are using the embedded database, you will see a message saying the database will be created at a later step in the installation process.)